Predictive variational inference: Learn the predictively optimal posterior distribution: Experiments

 Figure \ref{fig:voting} demonstrates the inferred logits across states with different models.
-Despite models being misspecified, VI always concentrates, while our PVI correctly picks a wider variational distribution, evidence of model misspecification.
-This is an example of how we use PVI as a model check---The closer a statistical model is to the true model, the less posterior PVI variability is observed.
-In the last subfigure, PVI posterior successfully concentrates when the model is correctly specified, converging to the same parameters as VI.
+Despite models being misspecified, VI always concentrates, while our PVI correctly picks a wider variational distribution, which we regard as evidence of model misspecification.
+This illustrates PVI's value for model checking; the closer a statistical model is to the truth, the less posterior PVI variability is observed.
+In the last subfigure, the PVI posterior successfully concentrates when the model is correct, to the same parameters as VI.

-Next, in the real data analysis, we fit two models both using PVI and VI: (a) model with a constant coefficient across states, and (b) varying coefficients across states.
+Next, in the real data analysis, we fit two models using both PVI and VI: a model with (a) a constant coefficient across states, and (b) varying coefficients across states.
 We plot the logits of four different states in Figure \ref{fig:real_voting} to demonstrate the behaviors of PVI.
-PVI on the constant coefficient model reveals that the posterior variances of some states (AK, KY) are higher than other states, suggesting that we should expand the model to allow varying coefficients in these states, which agrees with the same conclusion in \cite{ghitza2013deep}.
+PVI on the constant coefficient model reveals that the posterior variances of some states (AK, KY) are higher than other states, suggesting that we should expand the model to allow varying coefficients in these states, which agrees with the conclusion of \citet{ghitza2013deep}.
 In the varying coefficients model, the two states indeed have different slopes.
-In contrast, VI assigns equal variances to all parameters, regardless of whether the model is wrong.
+In contrast, VI assigns equal variances to all states due to the model restriction.